TEMPLETON — Few jobs test one’s daily work ethic quite like taking up the mantle as a small town baker.

 “I would go into places and get the cold shoulder but I noticed that anyone bringing something was welcomed with open arms,” and he said, combining trends, “bacon and maple doughnuts were all the rage people couldn’t get enough,” so he went to the internet and started teaching himself cookie recipes, hitting on a signature.

-“Bacon, maple, and tobacco,” he explained, “just a little bit of spice, we’re in California, it’s perfect.”
+“Bacon, maple, and Tabasco,” he explained, “just a little bit of spice, we’re in California, it’s perfect.”

 After receiving large orders at trade shows and lots of attention culminating in an offer to join a “Bake Off” on Food Network, which he tactfully declined, cookies became more his business than the insurance.